yugabyte/ybu/TFE/YBU-59/YBU-59.md

-##### Availability zone abbreviation
+#### Availablity zone abbreviation
-An availability zone (AZ) represents an data center in a given region.
-There is often two or more availability zones in a given region.
-Here are some examples of availability zone abbreviations:
+An availablity zone (AZ) represents an data center in a given region.
+There is often two or more avialablity zones in a given region.
+Here are some examples of availablity zone abbreviations:

 | Availability zone | AZ short name | Region + AZ short name |
 |:-|:-|:--|